Guyana–Venezuela territorial dispute

-In 1835, the British government commissioned German-born explorer and naturalist Robert Hermann Schomburgk to survey British Guiana's boundaries.
-This survey resulted in what came to be known as the "Schomburgk Line", which was rejected by the Venezuelan government and the British, as even the extended Schomburgk Line did not include the entire Cuyuní River basin which was claimed by Britain.
+As part of the Anglo-Dutch Treaty of 1814, arising from the Napoleonic Wars, the Netherlands ceded Essequibo to Great Britain.
+In 1835, the UK government commissioned German-born explorer and naturalist Robert Hermann Schomburgk to survey British Guiana's boundaries as the 1814 treaty did not define the western border.
+This survey resulted in what came to be known as the "Schomburgk Line", which was rejected by Venezuelan and British governments, as even the extended Schomburgk Line did not include the entire Cuyuní River basin which was claimed by Britain.
+After negotiations in the 1850s, the countries were unable to come to a settlement.
 Tensions worsened after the discovery of gold mines in the region in 1876, culminating with Venezuelan president Antonio Guzmán Blanco severing diplomatic relations with the United Kingdom in 1887.
+Venezuela then called upon the Monroe Doctrine, asking the USA to intervene on Venezuela's behalf.
+Under threat of a possible invasion from the United States, the United Kingdom agreed to an international arbitration by means of the 1897 Treaty of Washington.
+The arbitration resulted in the Paris Arbitral Award in 1899, a ruling largely in favour of Britain.
+There was little protest from Venezuela, likely due to outstanding loans to international allies and internal political upheaval.

-As a result, Venezuela elected the United States as their representative, leaving no Venezuelan citizen to represent their country's interests.
-The United Kingdom and Venezuela went into arbitration with mediation from the United States, which resulted in the Paris Arbitral Award in 1899 and ruled largely in favour of Britain.
-In 1949, a memorandum written by Severo Mallet-Prevost, official secretary of the US–Venezuela delegation in the arbitration, and published posthumously, stated that the Arbitral Award resulted from the pressure by the Tribunal President Friedrich Martens and a political deal between Russia and Britain.
-Said memorandum led to complaints by Venezuela in the United Nations in 1962, which resulted in the Geneva Agreement, signed with the United Kingdom in 1966.
+The matter was considered settled until 1949, when a post-humous memorandum by Severo Mallet-Prevost was published in the American Journal of International Law.
+Mallet-Prevost had been part of the US–Venezuela delegation in the arbitration.
+His letter stated that the Arbitral Award resulted from the pressure by the Tribunal President Friedrich Martens and a political deal between Russia and Britain.
+In 1961, the UK granted British Guiana internal self-government.
+In 1962, Venezuela brings the memorandum and territory dispute to the United Nations, which resulted in the Geneva Agreement, signed by Venezuela, the UK, and British Guiana on February 17, 1966.
+British Guiana achieves independence from the UK on May 26, 1966.
+Five months later, Venezuela troops crossed the international border and seized Ankoko Island.

-The status of the territory is subject to the Geneva Agreement, which was signed by the United Kingdom, Venezuela, and British Guiana on 17 February 1966.
-This treaty stipulates that the parties will agree to find a "practical, peaceful, and satisfactory solution" to the dispute.
-Should there be a stalemate, according to the treaty, the decision as to the means of settlement is to be referred to an "appropriate international organ" or, failing agreement on this point, to the Secretary-General of the United Nations.
-The Secretary-General referred the entire matter to the International Court of Justice (ICJ).
+The 1966 Geneva Agreement stipulates that the parties will agree to find a "practical, peaceful, and satisfactory solution" to the dispute.
+Should there be a stalemate, according to the treaty, the decision as to the means of settlement is to be referred to an "appropriate international organ" or, failing agreement on this point, to the secretary-general of the United Nations.
+The secretary-general referred the entire matter to the International Court of Justice (ICJ).
 On 18 December 2020, the ICJ accepted the case submitted by Guyana to settle the dispute.
 In December 2023, Venezuela held a referendum asking the Venezuelan electorate whether the region should become a state of Venezuela and its population become citizens, where it declared that the results showed overwhelming support for such action.
 No vote was held in the disputed region.